 Massage Ball.
 Instead of taking the one pictured, I instead went with a foam ball made by TriggerPoint.
 Weighing just 1.4 oz, I used this thing quite a lot to stretch and roll my feet after a long day and even to help loosen my glutes when I was having IT band issues.

 Patagonia Windchaser shirt, Duckbill cap and Baggies shorts.
 These items were all perfect.
 I wore these three things almost every day during my hike and they still look new.
 There’s a reason Patagonia has such a good reputation among thru-hikers and adventurers alike – their stuff is tough, comfortable, and light.
-I recommend all of this.
+I recommend all of these.

 Dirty Girl “Carpe Donut”gaiters.
 As far as I’m concerned, gaiters are a must-have on the AT and Dirty Girl is as good as you can get.
-At one point I swapped out shoes that didn’t have any velcro attachments so I didn’t wear my gaiters for a couple hundred miles and I totally regretted it.
+At one point I swapped out shoes that didn’t have any velcro attachments, so I didn’t wear my gaiters for a couple hundred miles and I totally regretted it.
 These saved me a ton of time by keeping my shoes and socks clean and pebble-free.

 Black Diamond Trail Ergo poles.
-These things really took a beating, but they lasted me the whole damn hike!
+These really took a beating, but they lasted me the whole damn hike!
 I saw several people on the trail with these exact poles, and they worked great for me.
 I only changed out the tips once (in Manchester Center, VT) but it seemed that they were as widely available as Leki replacements – and cheaper to boot.
 I highly recommend these poles.